jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   * two self assessment exams (184 questions each for a total of 368 questions)
 * Also known as "USMLE World"
 * Explanations are of the highest quality
-* $250 for question bank and self-assessments
+* various purchase options
-  * Purchase about 90 days out from your STEP1 date
+  * Purchase about 30-90 days out from your STEP1 date
   * Organize your classmates to get a group discount
 * When you hit dedicated STEP1 study time, you must do every question in this qbank at least once.
 Many students go through twice.